matthewtole/matthewtole.com/source/blog/2017-02-25-31-things-update-1.html.markdown

 ### Find regular volunteering activity

+Honestly, it's been hard to find a volunteering role that suits both me and my schedule, but I'm still looking.

+### Release a personal side project

+I have been building a web version of the party board game Codenames to use at a party.
+It's not quite ready to be released yet but I'm very close!

 ### Learn a new programming language

 I have been experimenting with both Rust and Go, but don't feel proficient enough in either of them to claim that I have "learned" them.

 ### Get driving licence

+No progress to report here!

 ### Have $50k in savings account